Also known as shrub wattle, this fast-growing, fast-maturing tree originates from Western Australia and has become a problematic weed in recent years.

 Cut down wattle trees and then any regrowth that may occur.

-Cut back to stump and immediately apply Cut ‘N’ Paste Metgel.
+Cut back to a stump and immediately apply Cut ‘N’ Paste Metgel onto the fresh cut, the sooner this is done the more affect it will have.
 Multiple applications may be necessary as regrowth may occur.

 Cut back to stump and paint the stump with Woody Weedkiller.
 Spray any weakened new growth with Woody Weedkiller if necessary.
 However, care should be taken as neighbouring desirable plants may also be affected.